 10. Country living

 What a stunning country garden this is!
 Here is another example of an overgrown style garden that looks oh so lush and healthy.
-I love the little shed in the background which I imagine either has many gardening tools inside, is a playhouse for the kids or is a very extravagant chicken coop!
+I love the river as well, it’s like a house out of a Jane Austen novel.

 It doesn’t get much more English than a thatched roof and a garden full of blooming flowers!
 I can almost smell the sweet flowers and hear the cows mooing in the background.